 Serial number problem with Windows 8 OEM computers

 In the Windows 7 days, when you used OPEN licensing Windows media, you were able to enter Windows 7 serial number written on the sticker on the computer.
 Windows was activated normally.

-If Windows 7 is preinstalled but is part of latest generation of computers with serial number stored in BIOS, you can’t use it’s serial on OPEN media installation.
+If Windows 7 is preinstalled but is part of the latest generation of computers with the serial number stored in BIOS, you can’t use it’s serial on OPEN media installation.

 You could downgrade to Windows 7 with Factory downgrade media and extract serial number.
 But you would face the same two problems again.